Water leaks

 • Replace damaged foam waterproofing if necessary.

-Check the forced air intake seal
+Check the forced air exhaust seal

 Rear window